Security New Year’s Resolutions (Infographic)

 A great way to identify if your email address has been involved in a data breach is to go to Have I Been Pwned? and enter your email into their database.
 The site tells you other sites that have accessed your information and when.
 This is also a great reminder on the importance of regularly updating your passwords.
 If you have been hacked, your email and password combinations are probably floating around in some hacker database somewhere, waiting to be used.
 It is important you identify if your email has been compromised so you can take steps to secure it for the future.

-Make 2018 a year of protecting your personal information.
+Make this a year of protecting your personal information.
 Set, and follow, these four, simple New Year’s resolutions and you will have a safer and more secure year.

 Three next steps